Lherha/contactForm/README.md

 # contactForm
-A simple contact form created using HTML, CSS, and Javascript
+A simple contact form created using HTML, CSS, Javascript and PHP.